JuliaNLSolvers/NLSolvers.jl/README.md

-## Wrapping a LeastSquares problem for MinProblems
+## Wrapping a LeastSquares problem for OptimizationProblems
 To be able to do inplace least squares problems it is necessary to provide proper cache arrays to be used internally.
 To do this we write

 ```julia